5 Reasons to Downsize Your Home Immediately

 Less Stuff, More Travel

 What about kids?
 Won’t they be disappointed not to get another five Lego sets this year?
-Consider instead gifting the little ones in your life with trips to the zoo and city museum passes.
-Then you can show up and take your niece or nephew on a fun day out as often as mom allows, and no one has to store more toys.
+Instead, consider gifting the little ones in your life with trips to the zoo and city museum passes.

 Less Now, More Later